-- You must keep copies of bills, receipts and other records of every payment you make from the account.
+- You must keep copies of bills, receipts and any other relevant records of every payment you make from the account.

 - You must submit a detailed report of your spending from the MSA account to Medicare every year.

-- Not all medications — including those you have been taking since before the illness or injury — can be paid for out of your MSA account.
+- Not all medications — including those you have been taking since before the illness or injury — are eligible for payment out of your MSA account.

-If you don’t follow the rules for how you can use your MSA account, you could be required to pay back the misspent money, or you could lose Medicare benefits that cover your injury or illness.
+If you don’t follow the rules for how you can use your MSA account funds, you could be required to pay back the misspent money, or you could lose Medicare benefits that cover your work-related injury or illness.

-The WCMSA and your MSA account set the stage for coordination of benefits between workers’ comp and Medicare to make sure each pays the proper amount.
+The WCMSA and your MSA account set the stage for coordination of benefits between workers’ comp and Medicare to ensure each pays the proper amount.

-Medicare does not pay for medical services for this job-related injury or illness until you spend all the money in your MSA account.
+Medicare does not pay for medical services incurred from a job-related injury or illness until you spend all the money in the applicable MSA account.

 Should You Submit a Proposal to Medicare for a Workers’ Comp Set-Aside?

-If you have a workers compensation case, it may involve either past or future medical expenses or it may involve both.
-Having Medicare review and approve your proposal for a set-aside can give you an accurate understanding of how much you have to pay from your MSA account before Medicare starts paying for medical care.
+If you have a workers’ compensation case, it may involve either past or future medical expenses or it could involve both.
+Having Medicare review and approve a proposal for a set-aside can give you an accurate understanding of how much you will from your MSA account before Medicare starts paying for medical care.

-To apply for a set-aside with Medicare, you have to meet certain requirements and you have to submit a proposal.
+To apply for a set-aside with Medicare, you must meet certain requirements and then you must submit a proposal.
 You should discuss with your workers’ compensation attorney how and when to submit your proposal.